DIYElectronicsZA/ESP8266-Slack-Aircon-Control/README.md

-# ESP8266 Slack Air-con Control
+# ESP8266 Slack AC Control, with OTA!
 Utilizing an ESP8266 equipped with an IR blaster to control in-office AC units.

 ## Getting Started